 Texas State will become a Tobacco-Free Campus in fall of 2011.
 Smoking and exposure to second-hand smoke are associated with significant health risks.
 Even brief exposures to second-hand smoke can increase the risk for heart attack and lung cancer in non-smokers.
 Texas State has responded to the growing evidence of the harmful effects of smoking and exposure to second-hand smoke by progressively restricting smoking on our campus.
 Smoking and the use of any tobacco product will not be allowed anywhere on Texas State property or in university owned or leased vehicles.
 The tobacco use restriction includes Sewell Park, the Golf Course, Bobcat Stadium and all university athletic or recreational fields.

 To assist students who want to quit smoking, the Student Health Center provides a free smoking cessation program and discounted smoking cessation medications.
-Faculty and staff can use the Student Health Center smoking cessation program for a $10 charge or access smoking cessation programs offered through their health insurance.
+Faculty and staff can use the Student Health Center smoking cessation program or access smoking cessation programs offered through their health insurance.
 There are also a variety of online smoking cessation resources.
 To get more details about the new Tobacco-Free Policy, click here to view UPPS 04.05.02 Tobacco Policy.

 The Texas State Smoking Policy undergoes periodic review and was scheduled for review in 2010.
 During the review process, it was discovered that there was significant new scientific evidence about the harmful effects of secondhand smoke.
 In an effort to share the new information with the campus community and solicit feedback, a smoking policy presentation was developed.
 The smoking policy information was presented to the President’s Council on Women in Higher Education, Staff Council, University Council, Associated Student Government, a student open forum and a faculty/staff open forum.
 To view the smoking policy presentation, click here.